 A Business Associate is anyone you pay money to for a specific task and they will be working with Patients’ P.H.I.
 (Protected Health Information) as part of the reason for why you hired them.
-They are not your direct employees but they do utilize P.H.I. as part of the reason for why you hired them.
+They are not your direct employees but they do utilize P.H.I. as the reason for why you hired them.
 Examples of common Business Associates are establishments such as a Clearinghouse, a Billing Service, a Collection Agency, Storage Companies, IT Services, EHR Platforms, Consultants and Shredding Companies.

 Last fact to consider when developing your vendor list is the concept of Treatment, Payment or Operations.
 Certain entities do not need any sort of agreement in place based on what they do for you.
 Anything that affects your ability to treat your patients, receive payment, or carryout healthcare operations does not require a BAA or CA. Examples include Giant insurance Companies like Blue Cross Blue Shield, United Healthcare, but also this trickles down to Labs worked alongside with, frame fitters, lens manufacturers, latex glove suppliers.
 None of these need agreements in place.

 Below is a quick snapshot of our Vendor Management System.

 This ties back to The Seven Fundamental Elements of an Effective Compliance Program by “Developing effective lines of communication.”